no collateral required*

 - Flexibility instead of a fixed repayment schedule?

 If you answered yes to these questions, then a business line of credit is probably the right choice for you.

 Can I Get a Business Line of Credit with Bad Credit?

-This product is available to borrowers with bad credit, but your borrowing limit may be lower and your interest and terms will be less convenient.
-However, if your cash flow is very strong, poor credit may have less impact on your borrowing limit, interest, and terms.
+This product is available to borrowers with bad credit, but your borrowing limit may be lower, and your interest and terms will be less convenient.
+However, if your cash flow is solid, poor credit may have less impact on your borrowing limit, interest, and terms.